HenrikSamuelsson/Head-First-Java-2nd-Edition/README.md

 ### Chapter 3 - Primitives and References

 #### Page 63 - Be the Compiler
-The code with the Books cllas will not run as intended.
-It will cause a nullpointer exception att run time.
-An array that can hold references to Books objects is created, but no actual Books objects are then created to be put in the array.
+The code with the Books clas will not run as intended.
+It will cause a null-pointer exception at run time.
+The problem is that an array that can hold references to Books objects is created, but no actual Books objects are then created to be put in the array.

 A fixed version of the code can bee found [here](/workspace/Ch03 Books/src/BooksTestDrive.java).
 The output when running the code will be:
 ```